mingwandowski/soommate-boot/README.md

 - back-end: Spring Boot
 - database: MySQL / MongoDB

-1. Clone the project to local device.
+1. Clone the project to your local device.
-2. For the front-end part, use `npm start` to start React.js server on localhost:3000 (prerequest: node, npm)
+2. For the front-end part, use `npm start` to start the React server on localhost:3000 (pre-request: node, npm)
 3. For the back-end, you can configure the data source in the file application.properties.
 You can choose either `db.source=mongodb` or `db.source=jpa`.
 For JPA, you only have to `create database soommate` in your MySQL.
-(Remember to change config such as username and password for MySQL or MongoDB)
+(Remember to change configs such as username and password for MySQL or MongoDB)

 ## Demo